HDMI 1.4 and 2.0 protocols use three GT channels in a Quad, leaving one unused.

-A pattern generator module is added in the HDMI GT Controller architecture to generate the specific pattern needed to generate the required TMDS clock frequency from the 4th GT channel.
+A pattern generator module is added in the HDMI GT Controller architecture to generate the specific pattern needed to generate the required TMDS clock frequency from the fourth GT channel.
 The pattern generator control register is located at offset 0x340 and is programmed based on the line rate to TMDS clock ratio.
-The pattern generator supports ratio of 10, 20, 30, 40, and 50.
-For example, in a typical HDMI 1.4 resolution such as 1080p60, the line rate per channel is 1.485 Gb/s and the TMDS clock is 148.5 MHz, thus giving a ratio of 10.
-For low line rate resolutions such as 480P60 which needs an oversampling technique (for example, x3) to be transmitted, the ratio is computed as actual line rate per channel (270 Mbs x 3) over TMDS clock (27 MHz), which gives a ratio of 30.
-For HDMI 2.0 resolution such as 4KP60, the line rate is 5.94 Gb/s and TMDS clock is 148.5 MHz, thus giving a ratio of 40.
+The pattern generator supports ratios of 10, 20, 30, 40, and 50.
+For example, in a typical HDMI 1.4 resolution such as 1080p60, the line rate per channel is 1.485 Gbps and the TMDS clock is 148.5 MHz, thus giving a ratio of 10.
+For low line rate resolutions such as 480P60 that need an oversampling technique (for example, x3) to be transmitted, the ratio is computed as the actual line rate per channel (270 Mbs x 3) over TMDS clock (27 MHz), which gives a ratio of 30.
+For HDMI 2.0 resolutions such as 4KP60, the line rate is 5.94 Gbps and the TMDS clock is 148.5 MHz, thus giving a ratio of 40.

 |MAX FRL Data Rate||12 Gbps 4 Lanes||10 Gbps 4 Lanes||8 Gbps 4 Lanes||6 Gbps 4 Lanes||6 Gbps 3 Lanes||3 Gbps 3 Lanes||TMDS|

 |Device Family||Speed Grade||GT PLL|